flying7eleven/pwned-rs/README.md

 pwned-rs optimize /path/to/the/password/hash/file.txt /output/folder
 ```

-It will run about 2 hours on a recently quick CPU and HDD/SSD combination.
+It will run about 20 minutes on a recently quick CPU and HDD/SSD combination.
 This process has to be done just a single time
 and the single-file password hash file can be deleted afterwards.

 After this optimization process, the search for a password in this database is quickly done by typing